ankraft/ACME-oneM2M-CSE/docs/Installation.md

 		git clone https://github.com/ankraft/ACME-oneM2M-CSE.git
 		cd ACME-oneM2M-CSE

+1. **Either** install the above packages by running the following command (recommended):

+		python3 -m pip install -r requirements.txt

+	**OR** install them individually:

+		python3 -m pip install cbor2 flask InquirerPy isodate paho-mqtt plotext requests rich tinydb

 1. Run the CSE for the first time.
 If no configuration file is found then an interactive configuration process is started.
-The configuration is saved to a configuration file. e.g. *acme.ini*.
+The configuration is saved to a configuration file. e.g. *acme.ini* by default.
 &nbsp;
 ![](images/bootstrapConfig.gif)

 1. After terminating the CSE again you can edit that configuration file and add more settings if necessary.
 	There are a lot of individual settings to configure here.
 Mostly, the defaults should be sufficient, but individual settings can be applied to each of the sections.
+	See the [Configuration](docs/Configuration.md) documentation for further details, and the defaults configuration file [acme.ini.default](../acme.ini.default).

 ## Running the CSE